SL477/ML-FordUsedCars/README.md

 ## TODO:
 - Define ridge & lasso regression & LFGS (or whatever the accroynm is).
-- Sort out intermediate results
 - Sort out commented code
 - Translate code to Python
 - Sort out poster
 - Use k fold cross validation to see if that improves the error
-- Feature importance
+- Feature importance for Linear Regression & Random Forest
-- Run graph of runs of number trees in forest and their accuracy
 - Lasso and ridge regression to see which features are most important